By J. L. Starkey

 Justus Rowe was just twelve years old at the time of his death.
 Today, I am the mother of a twelve-year-old son.
 When I think about the tragedy in those terms, it hits very close to home, and my heart breaks for Mabel.
 She had at least eight children living at home in 1924, and her youngest child had just turned three when she lost her son on that terrible July day.

-Illness, Loss, and Unspeakable Grief
+Illness, Loss, and Unthinkable Grief

-My search for answers led to a news article that went out on the AP wire on the day after Bert Rowe’s death.
-While that story provided additional details, the facts were quite different from the ones my father had shared with me.
+My search for answers led to a news article that went out on the AP wire the day after Bert’s death.
+While that story provided details, the facts were quite different from the ones my father shared with me.

 Sometimes, genealogy does not lead us to answers, and that is the case with this chapter of my family history.
 While I know parts of the story, the actual circumstances that led to Bert Rowe’s suicide will never be known.

-“There’s always a third choice in life.
+There’s always a third choice in life.
 Even if you think you’re stuck between two impossible choices, there’s always a third way.

-The first draft of “Her Defining Image” did not include the details of Bert Rowe’s death.
-However, after reading about John Besner at https://www.yourmomgenes.com/my-blog/john-besnerone-photo-and-short-life?onlyContent=1, I decided to tell the rest of Mabel’s story (both good and bad).
-Thank you, Carrie, for sharing your family’s story, and for giving me the courage to do the same.
+The first draft of this post did not include details of Bert Rowe’s death.
+However, after reading about John Besner (click here for his story), I decided to tell the rest of Mabel’s story.